yk11SE/PythonFundamentalsCS50_yona/0/notes.md

 		main()
 Returning Values
 You can imagine many scenarios where you don’t just want a function to perform an action, but also to return a value back to the main function.
 For example, rather than simply printing the calculation of x + y, you may want a function to return the value of this calculation back to another part of your program.
 This “passing back” of a value we call a return value.
-Returning to our calculator.py code by typing code calculator.py.
+Returning to our `calculator.py` code by typing `code calculator.py`.
 Erase all code there.
 Rework the code as follows:

 		def main():
 			x = int(input("What's x? "))